Cartilage: a firm, but flexible connective tissue found in different parts of the body, such as bone joints, outer ear, and lower ribs... more

 Fossil: the hardened remains, or an impression of remains of an organism that existed in a past geological age... more

-- Phylogenetic tree: a branching drawing or "tree" showing the current understanding of evolutionary relationships among various biological species based on similarities and differences in their physical and/or genetic characteristics... more
+Phylogenetic tree: a branched drawing or "tree" showing the current understanding of evolutionary relationships among various biological species and molecules based on similarities and differences in their physical and/or genetic characteristics... more...more

 We all know that fish have fins and tails, but how close are those to your own arms and legs?
 Some fish like mudskippers can flap their fins to travel across solid ground and mud puddles, but most fish just use theirs for swimming.
 Although most fish can’t walk on land, scientists do believe that fish are the ancestors of land animals.
 In the PLOS Biology article, “Development and Evolution of the Muscles of the Pelvic Fin,” scientists discuss how over time, the muscles of ocean creatures were modified to let some animals walk on land.